Ana06/C-like-compiler/README.md

 # C-like compiler

-A C-like language compiler written in Java that generates assembly code for the p-machine.
+A C-like language compiler written in Java that generates assembly code for the P-machine.
 This project was done during a university course (Language processors) and finished in July 2015.
 Most comments are in Spanish.

 Feautures of our language: